Chicken production in Canada | Broiler chickens | Meat chickens

 Chicken farming in Canada

 A chicken raised for meat is called a broiler chicken.
-The total number of chickens raised for meat in Canada is estimated at 107.9 million.
-There are over 7,000 farms that raise chickens for meat across Canada.
+The total number of chickens raised for meat in Canada is over 781 million.
+There are about 3,000 farms that raise chickens for meat across Canada.

 Broiler chicken